rjkviegas/CV/README.md

 - Configuration and roll out of the FitSense app
 - Maintenance and management of members databases (Excel)
 - Website maintenance (Squarespace)
+- Management of online shop

 Key achievements:

-- Grew the membership total to over 1,500 from 1,000
+- Oversaw the membership total grow to over 1,500 from 1,000
-- Design and implementation of free-trial-to-member conversion system
-- Boosted the annual conversion rate by 15% and saw a monthly 52% increase in member signs up
+- Design and implementation of free-trial-to-member conversion system Boosted the annual conversion rate by 15%
+- Introduction of new techologies to improve business processes
 - Creating the Safeguarding policy to ensure best practice to protect the wellbeing of all club members and staff

 **[BOOM CYCLE](https://www.boomcycle.co.uk/), Front Desk Lead and Facilities Manager**